Etjosuchus: Classification

-To evaluate the evolutionary position of Etjosuchus in a modern context, Tolchard et al. (2021) coded it into a phylogenetic matrix derived from the work of Nesbitt (2011).
+To evaluate the phylogenetic position of Etjosuchus, Tolchard et al. (2021) coded it into a phylogenetic matrix derived from the work of Nesbitt (2011).
 The phylogenetic analysis was run with several levels of implied weighting (from no weighting to k=1, 3, and 6), a strategy to minimize the effects of homoplasy (convergent evolution).
 With no weighting, Etjosuchus is resolved as a basal loricatan closer to crocodylomorphs than Luperosuchus, but not as close as a Heptasuchus + Batrachotomus clade.
+These results are displayed in the cladogram below.

 At k=1, its position shifts crownward towards crocodylomorphs, and Etjosuchus may clade with Fasolasuchus and/or Rauisuchus.
 Increasing the weighting further strengthens a connection with Rauisuchus, crownward of Fasolasuchus.
-This would indicate that the family Rauisuchidae is a paraphyletic grade rather than a clade: Postosuchus and Polonosuchus, other proposed rauisuchids, were closer to crocodylomorphs than to Rauisuchus in this configuration.
+This would indicate that the family Rauisuchidae is a paraphyletic grade rather than a clade; Postosuchus and Polonosuchus—other proposed rauisuchids—were closer to crocodylomorphs than to Rauisuchus in this configuration.